MinchinWeb/seafoam/README.rst

   is the path to the picture.
 See the ``ABOUT_ME`` setting to set the descriptive paragraph.
 BOOTSTRAP_NAVBAR_INVERSE = False
   Apply inverse CSS setting to Navbar.
+Changing this will swap the top navigation bar between light and dark.
 BOOTSTRAP_THEME = "seafoam"
   Automatically set to ``seafoam`` by the internal plugin.
 Other values (including leaving this unset) are not expected to work correctly.
 CATEGORIES_URL
   Same as the regular Pelican setting.
-CATEGORY_IMAGES
+CATEGORY_IMAGES = {}
   Provide a default featured image by category.
 If an image is set in the article metadata, that will override this.